 ESR2: Evolution of the small intestine microbiome in pigs from birth to post weaning under normal and stress conditions

 Targeted manipulation of the gut microbiota is increasingly recognized as a mean to improve livestock health.
-To date, understanding the precise role of the intestinal microbiome in health and disease has been restricted by limited access to the ‘true’ (not fecal) intestinal microbiome.
-However, interpretation of bacterial communities of the small intestine by studying the rectal microbiome from stool samples has its limitations.
+We know that the interpretation of bacterial communities of the small intestine by studying the rectal microbiome from stool samples has its limitations.
+Thus, getting a more in depth understanding of the precise role of the intestinal microbiome in health and disease requires a method to access the ‘true’ (not fecal) intestinal microbiome.

 - Set up and validate an in vivo sampling tool (e.g. capsule endoscopy) to collect small intestine content in living pigs.

 - Determine to what extent the small intestine microbiome changes over time and to assess the temporal stability of an individual pig’s gut microbiome.

 - Compare previous results with pathophysiologic conditions to evaluate the consequences of an ETEC infection, as a model for pathogens interference.